Burp Suite, Website Hacking

 As for the Order By section, we got that the records are 3, thereby we’ll set the No. of Columns as 3 here too.

-With the completion of the query and as we hit the send button, we got the result displaying the remaining two tables, which thus could be used to fetch the details within the database.
+After we completed the query and hit the send button, we received the result displaying the remaining two tables, which we could use to fetch the details within the database.

 However, you can follow up more for manual SQL exploitation from here.